 It was November 14th, 2012.
 I was miserable.
 I had spent the last three days locked in a room contemplating suicide.
 I had dug myself into such a deep hole, I thought there was no way out.
 I reached out, I yelled, I screamed at the sky.
 “God are you out there?”
 Why won’t you help me?”

 That day I broke into a million pieces.
 My husband saw it happen.
-I think I terrified him, he didn’t know what to do.
+I think I terrified him a little bit.
+He did not know what to do.
 I drug myself out of bed and got on the computer.
 I goggled “Alcoholism” and “How to stop drinking.”
 Many things came up.
 I read every post and recommendation as I nursed a glass of wine shaking uncontrollably.
-I had binged over the weekend and was now into Monday.
+(I had binged over the weekend and was now into Monday.)
 I had called in sick, with the flu for the umpteenth million time.
 I was out of ideas to help myself.

 I went to my husband and cried, I told him I needed help, I needed to fix me.
 I told him I had no clue what to do.
 But the funny thing was, we both knew, as I sat there and looked into his eyes, we both knew what the answer was.
 LONG TERM TREATMENT.

 I completely turned into research mode and started looking for programs around us.
 I goggled and called and called and googled.
 I spoke to a ton of people.
 Nothing!
 We had medical insurance but it excluded mental health.
 We even applied for a medical loan in our names but were young and our credit was not so great.
 I was drained, defeated and hopeless.
 I had just spent the last three hours trying to find a solution and there seemed to be no way out.
 As I sat on the bed crying hysterically, my husband came to my side, he put his arm around me and said, “Honey, I’ll sell my car, we don’t need two if you’ll be away and not working, let’s do this, I’m going to sell it, I’ll list it today.”